Tennessee State Route 19: Agriculture and industry

-After the abolition of slavery, sharecropping was the primary means of income for low income families in the area along SR 19.
+After the abolition of slavery, sharecropping was the primary means of income for low-income families in the area along SR 19.
 Mostly for the cultivation of cotton, land would be used by sharecroppers in return for a share of the crop to the landowner.

 Modern agriculture

 Modern machines like the cotton picker have made the manual cultivation obsolete over time as they took over the work from the hand laborers.

-In 2006, a cotton-processing plant exists in Nutbush at the junction of SR 180 and State Route 19.
+In 2006, a cotton-processing plant existed in Nutbush at the junction of SR 180 and SR 19.

-The Lauderdale County Tomato Festival is an annual celebration of the tomato close to State Route 19 in Ripley, Lauderdale County.
+The Lauderdale County Tomato Festival is an annual celebration of the tomato close to SR 19 in Ripley.

 Lagoon Creek Peaking Facility

-Lagoon Creek Peaking Facility is run by the Tennessee Valley Authority (TVA) in Nutbush not far from State Route 19.
+Lagoon Creek Peaking Facility is run by the Tennessee Valley Authority (TVA) in Nutbush not far from SR 19.
 From eight gas turbines the power plant generates electric power for the area in times of high demand.

 Pioneer musicians

-The early black and white musicians and singers from the Nutbush churches along today's State Route 19 recorded and influenced an international audience.
+The early black and white musicians and singers from the Nutbush churches along today's SR 19 recorded and influenced an international audience.

 Nutbush is the birthplace and home community of black and white pioneer musicians and prominent recording artists such as Hambone Willie Newbern and Sleepy John Estes.
-Harmonica player Noah Lewis of Henning, Tennessee is buried in an area cemetery near Nutbush.
+Harmonica player Noah Lewis of Henning, Tennessee, is buried in an area cemetery near Nutbush.